18F/before-you-ship/_includes/checklist.md

 - [ ] Add an [`.about.yml`](https://github.com/18F/about_yml) for the main repository
 - [ ] [Update relevant documentation](https://pages.18f.gov/before-you-ship/ato/tips/), primarily the README
 - [ ] Fill out the System Security Plan (SSP)
+    * Work with your Infrastructure Lead on this.
+    * Totally fine for this to be a rough first pass.
     * Your Infrastructure Lead will tell you if you should [do this via Compliance Masonry](https://github.com/18F/cg-compliance#starting-ato-documentation-for-cloudgov-applications)

 ### Phase 2: Documentation review